callstack/linaria/.changeset/metal-carrots-fix.md

 ---
 '@linaria/rollup': patch
+'@linaria/vite': patch
 ---

-Ignore external libraries when bundling with rollup
+Fallback resolver for external libraries when bundling with Rollup or Vite.